By Christopher Brown of OCDCarCare.com

 These beneficial attributes aid in vehicle enhancement and functional lifestyle benefits.
 For deeper information into the science behind hydrophobics, please reference the article: How Ceramic Coatings Work: Detailing Hydrophobic Science Explained.

-The positive attributes of a ceramic coating’s hydrophobic properties primarily occur when a vehicle is in motion–air moving water.
+The positive attributes of a ceramic coating’s hydrophobic properties (contact angle and slide angle) primarily occur when a vehicle is in motion–air moving water.
 Essentially, hydrophobics assist in moving water or contamination off surfaces as fast as possible to help eliminate damage from occurring.

 But, even the best coating, featuring the most insane water behavior, cannot combat mineral deposits if the vehicle sits still and water dries on surfaces.